ZateLabClients/breakcoronaApp/README.md

 2. Php
 3. MariaDb
 4. Phonegap Build
+5. TextLocal API for senting SMS
+6. OneSignal API for sending Notification in Andriod

 ## Usage
+### Adobe PhoneGap Build
+You need to change the Database username,password in Nodejs and Php.
+Also you need to change the API key for sending OTP.

 ### Adobe PhoneGap Build

 >Adobe PhoneGap is a standards-based, open-source development framework for building cross-platform mobile apps with HTML, CSS and >JavaScript for iOS and Android™.